lyzadanger/lyza-dot-com/src/proto/index.md

 * `$ npm install --save-dev recursive-readdir`

 Added a `registerPartials` function to the `template` plugin.
 Now we can use a shared header and footer in our initial templates.
 Dried out again for now.
 Later I should expand on this documentation.

+### Browserify

+Like postcss allows me to do imports and dependency management via npm, so does Browserify support such a thing WRT client JavaScript.
+Setting this up with gulp is a *touch* complicated in that there are a number of things I'll need to touch and the gulp tasks themselves are a bit less than fully intuitive.

+I'm using `gulp-starter`'s lead on this but am making some minor changes here and there to the approach.

+First, I need `browserify` installed as a global npm module.
+I did this by updating my own `boxen` module (this is a sysadmin task).

+There are a number of local npm modules I'll need, too.

+#### Install dependencies

+`$ npm install --save jquery`
+`$ npm install --save-dev browserify browserify-shim vinyl-source-stream watchify`

+#### Set up source and config

+* Create `src/javascript/site.js` as JavaScript source.
+* Edit `packages.json` to add entries for `browserify` and `browserify-shim`
+* Add single bundle config to `config.js`
+* Add `browserify` task
+* Add `watchify` task
+* Edit `watch` task
+* Add output JS to template